kkrizanovic/RNAseqEval/doc/RNAseqEval.md

 Mapping quality information obtained by comparing alignements in a SAM file to given annotations.
 Only in eval-mapping mode if annotations are provided.

      - Total number and percentage of bases aligned for all reads
-     - The number of transcripts (annotations) "hit" by all reads
+     - The number of transcripts (annotations) "hit" by all reads - an annotation is "hit" by a read if the read overlaps it on at least 5 bases
-     - Total number of exons "hit" by all reads
+     - Total number of exons "hit" by all reads - an exon is "hit" by a read if the read overlaps it on at least 5 bases
      - Number of alignments with "hit" on transcripts
      - Number of alignments with "hit" on exons
      - Number of alignments matching a beginning and an end of an exon
-     - Number of contiguous and non contiguous alignments
+     - Number of contiguous and non contiguous alignments - as described earlier in the text

-The script also calculates gene expression and gene/exon coverage information. this information is printed only in eval-mapping mode if annotations are provided.
+If so specified by the option -ex (--expression), the script also calculates gene expression and gene/exon coverage information.
+This option is available only in eval-mapping mode if annotations are provided.
 The script will output the number of expressed transcripts.
 A transcript is considered expressed if at least one read is mapped to its position.
 For each transcript, the script also prints out the following:

     - transcript name
     - number of exons